Neil O'Brien: Parliamentary career

 On 7 September 2022, O'Brien was appointed Parliamentary Under-Secretary of State at the Department of Health and Social Care, as Minister for Social Care.

 On 28 October 2022, O'Brien was re-appointed Parliamentary Under-Secretary of State at the Department of Health and Social Care, as Minister for Primary Care and Public Health.

+On 13 November 2023, O'Brien resigned during the 2023 cabinet reshuffle.

+Due to the 2023 Periodic Review of Westminster constituencies, O'Brien's constituency of Harborough was abolished, and replaced with Harborough, Oadby and Wigston.
+At the 2024 general election, O'Brien was elected to Parliament as MP for Harborough, Oadby, and Wigston with 36.9% of the vote and a majority of 2,378.
+In spite of his support for Badenoch in 2022, he chose to endorse Robert Jenrick in the 2024 Conservative leadership election.
+Despite this, upon Badenoch's victory against Jenrick, O'Brien was appointed Shadow Minister for Education.
+In July 2025, O'Brien was appointed Shadow Minister for Policy Renewal and Development, a new position that attends Shadow Cabinet meetings.

 Publications

 In March 2010, O'Brien co-authored with Ross Clark a wide-ranging book called The Renewal of Government.
 It was praised by Michael Gove, then Shadow Secretary of State for Children, Schools and Families, and later Secretary of State for Education, who said that it "lays down with admirable clarity and form a set of radical policies ... which in the field of education I think are peerless".

 In June 2018, O'Brien published a report on reforming housing and planning policy, "Green, Pleasant and Affordable".
 The report argued that reforms to planning law are needed to change where new homes are built, avoid piecemeal development, and ensure that developers pay more towards the costs of the infrastructure that is needed to support new development.
 It also proposed a new form of affordable rented housing for young people in work.

 In January 2019, together with Will Tanner and Guy Miscampbell, he published a report on reform of higher education, "A Question Of Degree".
 It proposed that graduate repayments should be halved, with the cost of this funded by reducing the number of students on what the report called "low value" courses - courses from which graduates do not earn enough of a premium to repay the cost of their study.
 The BBC reported that "The Onward report urges the government to halve repayments on students loans, by introducing a tax cut for graduates worth 50p in every pound owed" and quoted O'Brien saying: "We should steer people away from courses that don't lead to good outcomes."